dxh73/NHS-Patient/pages/design/multiple_birth.md

 ---
-title: Identifier Element
+title: multipleBirth Element
-keywords: id, patient
+keywords: birth, multiple
 tags: [profile,element,id]
 sidebar: profiles_sidebar
 permalink: multiple_birth.html
-summary: "low level details for the care connect patient 'id' element"
+summary: "low level details for the care connect patient 'multipleBirth' element"
 ---
 {% include important.html content="The identifier element described is  used to provide a unique method to identify a NHS patient.
 It is not the identifier for the FHIR message" %}